-Steve has launched two MBA courses: Management Design Thinking and Innovation and Dali at the Kate Tiedemann College of Business and is the only course on the topic in the state of Florida.
+Steve has launched two MBA courses: Management Design Thinking and Innovation and Dali at USF and is the only course on the topic in the state of Florida.
 This course is offered as a 1-week intensive course and a 6-week online course.

 Prior to pursuing his Ph.D., Steve worked at Aon Corp. as a project manager designing front and back-end underwriting systems, a not-for-profit in Chicago, clerking at the Chicago Board of Trade and at a leading fashion designer in London.

-To read more about Steve and his role at USFSP, check out the Faculty Spotlight page.
+To read more about Steve and his role at USF, check out the Faculty Spotlight page.